-This issuance of bonds by UDSA is the fourth issuance of a utility tariff/stranded cost securitization by UDSA and LIPA.
-The UDSA series 2013T/TE, series 2015, series 2016A transactions closed in December 2013, October 2015 and March 2016, respectively.
-All three transactions are performing within Fitch's initial expectations.
+This issuance of bonds by UDSA is the sixth series of a utility tariff/stranded cost securitization by UDSA and LIPA.
+The UDSA series 2013T/TE, series 2015, series 2016A, series 2016B transactions closed in December 2013, October 2015, March 2016, and September 2016, respectively.
+All five series are performing within Fitch's initial expectations.